Alkalinity: History

 In 1884, Professor Wilhelm (William) Dittmar of Anderson College, now the University of Strathclyde, analysed 77 pristine seawater samples from around the world brought back by the Challenger expedition.
 He found that in seawater the major ions were in a fixed ratio, confirming the hypothesis of Johan Georg Forchhammer, that is now known as the Principle of Constant Proportions.
 However, there was one exception.
 Dittmar found that the concentration of calcium was slightly greater in the deep ocean, and named this increase alkalinity.

 Also in 1884, Svante Arrhenius submitted his PhD theses in which he advocated the existence of ions in solution, and defined acids as hydronium ion donors and bases as hydroxide ion donors.
 For that work, he received the Nobel Prize in Chemistry in 1903.
 See also Svante Arrhenius#Ionic disassociation.

 Simplified summary

-Alkalinity roughly refers to the molar amount of bases in a solution that can be converted to uncharged species by a strong acid.
+Alkalinity roughly refers to the molar equivalent concentration of bases in a solution that can be converted to uncharged species by a strong acid.
+Molar equivalent concentration means the charge-equivalent concentration of single-charge ions.
 For example, 1 mole of HCO_{3}^{−} in solution represents 1 molar equivalent, while 1 mole of CO_{3}^{2−} is 2 molar equivalents because twice as many H^{+} ions would be necessary to balance the charge.
 The total charge of a solution always equals zero.
 This leads to a parallel definition of alkalinity that is based upon the charge balance of ions in a solution.